JessicaValdes0032/ThreatWindsDoc/search/entity-advanced.md

 ### Retrieving a Specified Page of Results and Aggregations in the Response

-When a search query is executed in the API, the response object contains a list of hits that correspond to the entities associated with the given entity and that matched the search criteria, along with the corresponding aggregations.
+When a search query is executed in the API, the response object contains a list of hits that correspond to the entities that matched the search criteria, along with the corresponding aggregation.

 The following fields are included in the response: